-This pleasant colonial town once guarded the border between Royal Myanmar and British Myanmar following the second Anglo Myanmar War of 1855 and many of the buildings including the covered market date from this period.
-You will visit the market, see the colonial houses and ride out by horse and cart to see the countryside and golf links.
+This pleasant colonial town once guarded the border between Royal Myanmar and British Myanmar following the 2nd Anglo Myanmar War of 1855.
+Many of the buildings including the covered market date from this period.
+Thayet also boasts the oldest golf course in Myanmar (1885).
+We visit the market, see the colonial houses and ride out by horse cart to the golf course, passing through the former British botanical garden.

-Here you will visit a number of teak monasteries including the Yout-saun-kyaung with its spectacular wood carvings.
-You will also explore an area of splendid colonial-style houses.
+Here we visit the Yout-saun-kyaung monastery with its spectacular wood carvings; we also explore an area of splendid colonial-style houses and continue sailing upstream.

 Bagan, formerly Pagan, is an ancient city that once featured over 10,000 Buddhist temples, pagodas and monasteries.
 Tour a selection of the most significant of the 3,000 monuments found at this World Heritage Site.